Freddie-Mazzilli/fm_pc_space_invaders/README.md

     - to move your player use the <left> and <right> arrows

-    - to shoot your lasers and destroy aliens use your <space-bar> key
+    - to shoot your lasers and destroy aliens HOLD DOWN your <space-bar> key

 On the screen you will see a multitude of aliens which will be one of three colors: red, blue, and green.
 You will gain points by destroying aliens with your laser shots.
 These aliens all have different score values associated with them: